 The disability rate between 2016 and 2020 in Montville, NJ was 3.5 percent for those 65 years of age and younger.
 Long-term disability benefits help protect your income when you cannot work due to a medical condition or injury.
 However, when you file for these benefits, you must deal with your insurance company.

 Insurance companies are difficult to work with, and they often prioritize their financial needs over the health needs of their clients.
 As such, insurers deny many claims.
 They also request a lot of information throughout the process.
-Furthermore, claiming long-term disability after 65 can be a difficult task, depending on your policy’s clauses.
 CCK can alleviate the stress of dealing with the insurance company by first acting as a point of contact.
 When we act as a point of contact, the insurance company must correspond with us.
 This ensures you do not have to deal directly with them at any point.
-Our legal team has handled a wide range of claims, including for the following medical and mental conditions:

 Additionally, we will track all deadlines and submit all evidence that your insurer requires.
 Further, if your initial claim receives a denial, you have the right to appeal.
 Our long-term disability team can evaluate your denial letter, address any issues with your claim, gather updated evidence, and submit a comprehensive appeal package to your insurance company.

-Contact Chisholm Chisholm & Kilpatrick Today for a Free Consultation
+Contact Chisholm Chisholm & Kilpatrick Today for a Free Case Evaluation

 Regardless of where in the process you are, a long-term disability lawyer serving Montville, NJ from Chisholm Chisholm & Kilpatrick may be able to help.
 Our team understands the frustration that comes with filing or appealing for benefits.
 We believe you should not have to worry about this and instead should focus on your health.